Silicone rubber: History

 Corning Glass in a joint venture with Dow Chemical formed Dow Corning in 1943 to produce this new class of materials.
+War-time uses included gaskets for the B29's superchargers and supporting searchlight lenses.

 As the unique properties of the new silicone products were studied in more detail, their potential for broader usage was envisioned, and GE opened its own plant to produce silicones in 1947.
 GE Silicones was sold to Momentive Performance Materials in 2006.
 Wacker Chemie also started production of silicones in Europe in 1947.
 The Japanese company Shin-Etsu Chemical began mass production of silicone in 1953.

 Properties

-Silicone rubber offers good resistance to extreme temperatures, being able to operate normally from -100 to 300 C. Silicone rubber has low tensile strength, poor wear and tear wear properties.
-Some properties such as elongation, creep, cyclic flexing, tear strength, compression set, dielectric strength (at high voltage), thermal conductivity, fire resistance and in some cases tensile strength can be—at extreme temperatures—far superior to organic rubbers in general, although a few of these properties are still lower than for some specialty materials.
+Silicone rubber offers good resistance to extreme temperatures, operating normally from -100 to 300 C. Silicone rubber has low tensile strength and poor wear-and-tear properties.
+Some properties such as elongation, creep, cyclic flexing, tear strength, compression set, dielectric strength (at high voltage), thermal conductivity, fire resistance, and, in some cases, tensile strength can be—at extreme temperatures—far superior to organic rubbers in general, although a few of these properties are still lower than for some specialty materials.
 Silicone rubber is a material of choice in industry when retention of initial shape and mechanical strength are desired under heavy thermal stress or sub-zero temperatures.

 Compared to organic rubber

-Organic rubber has a carbon-to-carbon backbone which can leave it susceptible to ozone, UV, heat and other aging factors that silicone rubber can withstand well.
+Organic rubber has a carbon-to-carbon backbone which can leave it susceptible to ozone, UV, heat, and other aging factors that silicone rubber can withstand well.
 This makes silicone rubber one of the elastomers of choice in many extreme environments.
 Silicone is considerably more permeable to gasses than most other rubbers which limits its use in some areas.

-Silicone rubber is highly inert and does not react with most chemicals and isn’t available to participate in biological processes allowing it to be used in many medical applications including medical implants.
+Silicone rubber is highly inert, does not react with most chemicals, and does not participate in biological processes, allowing it to be used in many medical applications including medical implants.

-It is biocompatible, hypoallergenic, which makes it suitable for baby care products, and food contact in general.
+It is biocompatible and hypoallergenic, which makes it suitable for baby care products, and food contact in general.

 Silicone rubber is a reliable solution (as opposed to rubber and thermoplastic elastomers) for migration or interaction problems between the main active ingredients.
 Its chemical stability prevents it from affecting any substrate it is in contact with (skin, water, blood, active ingredients, etc.).